mit-medg/csv2mysql/README.md

 The above heuristics may not create the intended data types.
 For example, some coding systems do distinguish between codes "001" and "01", but if every code in a column can be interpreted as an integer, this program will do so unless `-z` is specified, and thus lose these distinctions.

 The program also cannot determine which among the `UNIQUE KEY`s should be a table's `PRIMARY KEY`, or whether compound keys need to be defined to reflect the semantics and/or access patterns to the data.
 It is also unable to identify `FOREIGN KEY` constraints.

-Using the -k option asks the program to retain all values in each column so that it can check if those values are unique.
-Although it stops doing so for any column as soon as the first duplicate is found, the memory demands for a very large table with one or more unique columns can be huge.
-Therefore, in such cases it is necessary to start the Java Virtual Machine with non-default memory parameters that can accommodate the large hash tables and range trees that hold these values.
-Obviously, this must be run on a system with enough memory.
-For example, on one very large table containing about 250M rows, the following worked (though these `jvm` arguments may have provided more memory than needed):

-    java -Xms5128m -Xmx10512m -jar ~/bin/csv2mysql.jar -k -u -m 250000000 test.csv

-Even with extra memory, performance on very large data sets becomes abysmal.
+Even with extra memory, seeking unique keys on very large data sets becomes quite slow.
 Thus, rather than using the `-k` option, it may be more sensible to run without it, load the data into the database system, and then check to see whether all values are distinct using its facilities.
 If so, `ALTER TABLE` can create the `UNIQUE KEY` constraints.

 MIT License
 -----------